Matcha Cultivar

 Even though most of our founding members had studied agriculture, we had little awareness of this diversity.
 This was because tea in Japan is typically sold under blend names, and very few producers highlight cultivar as the key point of differentiation.
 For most farmers, cultivar choice was primarily a matter of agronomy—timing harvests or managing yields—rather than creating distinct flavor expressions.

 From the beginning, d:matcha emphasized showcasing teas by cultivar.
-Inspired by our French intern Lucy—who later became the owner of d:matcha La Rochelle—we began using the term “Cultivar”, a word easily understood in English and French.
+Inspired by our French intern Lucie—who later became the owner of d:matcha La Rochelle—we began using the term “Cultivar”, a word easily understood in English and French.
 Our goal is to invite customers into a deeper world of Japanese tea: to experience differences not only between cultivars, but also between regions, terroirs, and even individual farmers.

 All tea plants belong to Camellia sinensis, which is generally divided into China-type and India-type lineages.
 Within Japan, however, many unique cultivars with distinct qualities have been developed.
 Kyoto, in particular, is home to a large number of cultivars that are essentially found only in this region—often referred to as the Kyoto cultivars.